AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_flutter.md

-This page provides release notes for the Agora Chat SDK for C#.
+This page provides release notes for the Agora Chat Flutter SDK.

+## v1.0.6

+v1.0.6 was released on July 21.

+#### Issues fixed

+- The callbacks for messaging thread were not triggered on iOS.
+- The callbacks for reaction were not triggered in iOS.
+- Occassional crashes occured on Android when retrieving conversations from the server.

 ## v1.0.5